rritec/Azure-Data-Explorer/02-Azure Data Explorer (ADX) Architecture & Workflow.md

   * **Data Management Engine** – handles ingestion
   * **Query Engine** – handles queries and optimizations

-### 🧪 Hands-On Exercise

-> 🛠️ **Goal:** Understand how data flows through Azure Data Explorer.

-**Steps:**

 1. Visit the [ADX Architecture Documentation](https://learn.microsoft.com/en-us/azure/data-explorer/data-explorer-overview).
-2. Study the diagram and note the stages: Ingestion → Storage → Query → Visualization.
-3. Draw a simplified version of the architecture in your notebook or using a tool like Lucidchart or draw\.io.

-### ✅ Outcomes

-* Learned about the structure of ADX (clusters, databases, tables).
-* Understood the flow of data and core components.
-* Identified ingestion sources and engine roles in ADX.

----

-## 📘 Chapter 3: Provision Azure Data Explorer (ADX) Cluster and Database

-*Coming up next...*